Natural homotopy of multipointed d-spaces: Introduction

 \begin{thmN} (Theorem~\ref{thm:final}) A globular subdivision is a map $f:X\to Y$ between cellular multipointed $d$-spaces inducing a homeomorphism between the underlying spaces (see Figure~\ref{fig:globular-sdb}).
 In this situation, we prove that the natural systems of topological spaces $\NT(X)$, $\NT(Y)$, $\NT_d(X)$ and $\NT_d(Y)$ are bisimilar up to homotopy. \end{thmN}

 The very last result of this paper is a negative result.
 Proposition~\ref{prop:counterexample} establishes that there exist two cellular multipointed $d$-spaces which are weakly equivalent in the q-model structure of multipointed $d$-spaces and such that the associated natural systems are not bisimilar up to homotopy.
 The counterexample does not use far-fetched multipointed $d$-spaces.
 They are both obtained by starting from a very simple finite loop-free precubical set of dimension $1$.
 This negative result means that the two approaches of DAT which are on one hand the model structures on multipointed $d$-spaces of \cite{QHMmodel} and on the other hand the notion of bisimilar natural systems seem to be incompatible.
-This suggests that either new model categories must be introduced, or the notion of bisimilar natural systems is too rigid.
-We have no indication of how to bridge the gap between the two approaches at present.
+The paper is concluded by some explanations about this apparent incompatibility.